Bridget McKenzie: Other controversies

-In 2017, McKenzie was accused of using parliamentary travel entitlements for personal benefit, in a weekend trip to the Gold Coast in September 2014.
+In 2017, McKenzie was accused of using parliamentary travel entitlements for personal benefit.
+The accusations centered on a weekend trip to the Gold Coast that McKenzie took in September 2014.
 Also questioned was a February 2017 trip to Sydney to speak at a Shooting Australia awards ceremony, which was claimed as "electorate business"; media reports suggested that it did not fall under the usual category of parliamentary business, and the city of Sydney is not located in the state of Victoria which Bridget represents.

 McKenzie's electorate office was in the regional city of Bendigo, and she was described in media headlines as "Bendigo-based" on a number of occasions.
 In 2018, after maintaining the office in Bendigo as "a National Party campaign office" for some months following her ascension to Cabinet, McKenzie relocated her electorate office to Wodonga, some 250 km away in the federal electorate of Indi, which led to media rumours she would contest the seat, at the 2019 federal election.
 Although the move rankled Indi-based Liberal Party members, McKenzie had planned to relocate to North East Victoria for many years and was waiting for Department of Finance approval.
 McKenzie is the only Victorian Senator based outside Melbourne and the Electorate office relocation also incorporated the inclusion of a Ministerial office.
 The move cost taxpayers more than $500,000.
 In 2016 it was noted that her primary residence was a flat in the inner-Melbourne suburb of Elwood, and she stayed in hotels when she visited Bendigo.